Do you need to indent when writing HTML code?

 This page contains information on indenting HTML code and not how to indent text on a web page.
 For help with indenting text with HTML, see: How to indent or tab text on a web page or in HTML.

 No. HTML code does not need to be indented, and all browsers and search engines ignore indentation and extra spacing.
 However, for any human reader, it's a good idea to indent your text because it makes the code easier to scan and read.
 If you are editing your website content in a text editor, indenting your code correctly makes it easier to read.
-If you only use a WYSIWYG editor to modify your web page indentation may not be as important.
+If you only use a WYSIWYG (what you see is what you get) editor to modify your web page indentation may not be as important.

 If you are using an HTML editor, all editors allow you to clean up or format your HTML.
 Using this feature helps clean up the code of any web page that is hard to read.